devrontombacco/bastionProject/README.md

 6) Then run the Terraform commands:
 - `terraform init`
 - `terraform plan`
-- `terraform apply` + (type in yes)
+- `terraform apply` + (select yes)

 ### Usage
 Follow these steps to check its working:
 1) Log into your AWS console.
 Locate the public EC2 instance.
 Check the IP.
-Insert it directly into your browser and see if you can connect to it using http (not https).
-You should see a message come up on your screen
+Insert it directly into your browser and see if you can connect to it using http (**not** https).
+You should see a html message appear on your screen with the hostname ip and server ip.
-2) SSH into the bastion host
+2) SSH into the bastion host using the keypair you created.
-3) Once in, ssh into the private EC2 host
+3) Once inside, create another key file with the same name.
+Copy and paste the same data from your original key.
+Then ssh into the private EC2 host

-Et voila...

 ### Licensing
-General MIT license...
+MIT license